-Install the 1 $1/4 \ge 6$ inch pipe into the outlet port (bottom hole) of the heat exchanger.
+Install the 6 x 1 1/4 inch pipe into the outlet port (bottom hole) of the heat exchanger.
 Install the male half of a union fitting onto the 6 inch pipe.
 Install the female half of the union fitting onto the inlet of the flow meter using a 1 1/4 inch close nipple.
-Install the male half of a union fitting onto the outlet of the flow meter using a 1 1/4 inch close nipple.
+Install the servo valve onto the outlet end of the flow meter.
+Install the male half of a union fitting onto the outlet of the servo valve using a 1 1/4 inch close nipple.
 This will prevent the assembly from being reinstalled wrong if removed for maintenance.
 Install the female half of the union onto the customer supplied shutoff valve.
-See drawing 6847.

 Install the 1 1/4 inch Tee to the outlet of the Shutoff valve.
+Normally the tee is pointing down.